paxdev/paxdev.github.io/_posts/2022-07-06-more-expressive-tests-with-shouldly.md

 ---
-  title: More Assertions with Shouldly
+  title: More Expressive Tests with Shouldly
   tags:
     - csharp
     - tdd